Frequently Asked Questions

 When reviewing a student’s high school transcript, we take a close look at the availability of Honors and Advanced Placement courses at each particular high school, and then we evaluate what the student has taken advantage of in his/her course of study.
 Each student’s curriculum is given a rating, which ensures that all Honors and Advanced Placement courses he/she may be taking are given weight.
 We then look at a student’s GPA on an unweighted 4.0 scale and use both the GPA and strength of curriculum rating to assist in our candidate evaluation.

 Over half our applicants to Providence College last year came from high schools where a rank is not provided.
 It is never held against a student when a high school does not provide a rank.
-When rank is available, it provides a helpful context for the candidate’s place in relation to the rest of the graduating class, but the Committee on Admission has never employed a “cut-off” to eliminate students from consideration based on a certain rank percentage.
+When rank is available, it provides a helpful context for the candidate’s place in relation to the rest of the graduating class, but the Committee on Admission has never eliminated students from consideration based on a certain rank percentage.
+One of the primary reasons why the Committee on Admission recalculates a GPA for each candidate and places a significant emphasis on the strength of the curriculum is to assure consistent data points for each applicant.
+The strength of curriculum and GPA provide us with a much more concrete objective measurement when considering each candidate’s total high school performance.

 The standards used for the admission review are the same for the Early Action and Regular Decision groups.
 Most importantly, when considering Early Action, the Committee on Admission wants you to make the choice that is best for you in your overall college search.
 When considering Early Action you want to be confident that you are presenting the best application possible by the November 1 deadline, meaning you are satisfied with your standardized test scores and you feel that your curriculum and academic success will remain fairly consistent in your senior year, as we will only see your academic work through the junior year.
+Please note: A deny decision at the Early Action stage is a final decision; the student will not be reviewed again in the Regular Decision process.

 While the acceptance rate for Early Action students is higher when compared to the Regular Decision pool, this difference is driven by the fact that the Early Action applicant pool is significantly stronger than the Regular Decision applicant pool.
 Our goal is to admit the students who present the strongest academic preparation with the personal qualities and interests that are a match to Providence College, regardless of when they choose to apply.